Synthxyl704/ARGV_image_downloader/README.md

 #### Why should I use your project instead of just downloading from the site itself?

 I plan on:
--> allowing image rescalings without quality loss
+-> allowing image rescalings without quality loss <br>
--> multiple file extension types flexibility, etc. from the terminal itself -> openCV integrations for image editions and rescalings -> ./more
+-> multiple file extension types flexibility, etc. from the terminal itself <br>
+-> openCV integrations for image editions and rescalings <br>
+-> ./more <br>

 will be pretty handy for you if you wish to not go through the hassle of manually downloading everything then again going to another site for rescaling and stuff.